 Michael T. Reynolds is a partner in Cravath’s Litigation Department.
-He represents a broad range of public and private companies as well as non‑profit organizations in complex civil litigation and internal investigations relating to securities, mergers and acquisitions, antitrust, contract, copyright, the Federal False Claims Act and the Foreign Corrupt Practices Act, among other areas of the law.
+He represents a broad range of public and private companies as well as non‑profit organizations in complex civil litigation and internal investigations relating to securities, mergers and acquisitions, antitrust, contract, copyright, the federal False Claims Act and the Foreign Corrupt Practices Act, among other areas of the law.
 Mr. Reynolds is currently defending Credit Suisse in actions relating to residential mortgage‑backed securities.
-In 2012 and 2013, he was recognized by The Legal 500 for his work in financial services litigation.
+From 2012 through 2014, he was recognized by The Legal 500 for his work in financial services litigation.

 Mr. Reynolds is a member of the New York City Bar Association (Committee on Non‑Profit Organizations, 1997‑2000) and a Trustee of The Woodlawn Cemetery in the Bronx (Chair, Pension & Benefits Committee).
+He is also a member of the International Bar Association.
 From 2004 to 2013, he served as Executive Vice Chair of the Board of Trustees of the Tenement Museum in Manhattan (Chair, Nominating & Governance Committee).
 From 1999 to 2008, he served on the Board of Proprietors of The Dartmouth, Inc. (Former Chair, Alumni Board).

 Mr. Reynolds was born in New York City.
 He received an A.B. magna cum laude from Dartmouth College in 1990, where he was elected to Phi Beta Kappa and served as Editor‑in‑Chief of The Dartmouth.
 As a Keasbey Scholar at Trinity College, Cambridge University, from 1990 to 1992, he received an M.Phil. in medieval history.
 Mr. Reynolds received his J.D. from Yale Law School in 1995, where he was Executive Editor of The Yale Law Journal.
 Following graduation, he served as law clerk to Hon.
 Diarmuid F. O’Scannlain of the U.S. Court of Appeals for the Ninth Circuit.
 From 2001 to 2005, Mr. Reynolds guest lectured on legal history at Columbia University.
 He co‑authored Intellectual Property Law Answer Book 2011‑12, published by the Practising Law Institute.